Same-sex marriage in Massachusetts: Subsequent developments

-On July 10, 2008, the Supreme Judicial Court ruled unanimously that a surviving partner in a same-sex relationship, that was prevented from marrying before the same-sex marriage ban was declared unconstitutional, could not sue for loss of consortium.
+On July 10, 2008, the Supreme Judicial Court ruled unanimously in Charron v.
+Amaral that a surviving partner in a same-sex relationship, that was prevented from marrying before the same-sex marriage ban was declared unconstitutional, could not sue for loss of consortium.
 The court ruled that its decision in Goodridge could not be applied retroactively.
-Previously, the lower court had granted summary judgment to the defendants.
+Previously, a lower court had granted summary judgment to the defendants.